-It is a terrible sin to attempt to hide one's sin, and all the more horrifying when one remains silent out of fear of what mere mortals might say.
+Sin is compounded whenever one attempts to hide sin and more horrifying still to remain silent out of fear of what mere mortals might say.
 God, however, will not permit His child to hide sin, pretending that all is well when sin has stained the life of His precious child.
 Indeed,